weycash-project/weycash/doc/tor.md

-# TOR SUPPORT IN MONACOIN
+# TOR SUPPORT IN WEYCASH

 It is possible to run WeyCash Core as a Tor hidden service, and connect to such services.